flother/csv-game/README.md

 2. Either run `time csv < /tmp/hello.csv` or `time csv /tmp/hello.csv`
 or whatever.

+3. For csv-count, run `time csv-count 5 /tmp/count.csv` where `5` is the column
+   to sum.

 ## Disclaimer
 I don't claim that all of the implementations are representative of idiomatic